 Discounts are not contributions if they are offered in the ordinary course of business to both political and nonpolitical clients.
 If not offered in the ordinary course of business, discounts are considered contributions and are valued at the amount discounted (that is, the difference between the usual and normal charge and the amount paid by the committee).

 The contributor should notify a recipient committee of the value of an in-kind contribution.
 The recipient needs this information in order to monitor the contributor’s aggregate contributions and to report the correct amount.

 Reporting in-kind contributions received

-When determining whether to itemize an in-kind contribution received, follow the guidelines listed under “Reporting monetary contributions.”
+When determining whether to itemize an in-kind contribution received, follow the guidelines listed in the section "Reporting monetary contributions."

 If the in-kind contribution must be itemized on Schedule A, then it must also be itemized on a Schedule B for operating expenditures.